scotws/LiaraForth/docs/MANUAL.md

 RAM.
 This is an option as long as the code base is small enough - it is expected that at some point, Liara will outgrow the available RAM.

-Included in the main directory is a file `liaraforth.s28` (or possibly `tink.s28` for PRE-ALPHA and ALPHA builds) which is a "S-record" of the code that minicom (and other programs) know how to upload.
+Included in the main directory is a file `liaraforth.s28` or `tink.s28` which is a "S-record" of the code that minicom (and other programs) know how to upload.
 It is set up to be saved at 00:6000, which is also the starting address.

 From minicom connected to the Mensch Monitor as described above, type `s`.
 The 265sxb will now wait for the transmission of data to start.
 Now, type `CONTROL-a